jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 (4) In determining the amount of a discretionary grant, the Minister must take no account of international students (other than students entitled under section 520(1)) enrolled, or likely to be enrolled, at a school administered by the board concerned.
 (5) A discretionary grant made under subsection (1)— (a) must be made subject to the condition that a board that receives it does not seek or receive any solicited voluntary payment from parents; and
-  (b) may also be made subject to other conditions (except a condition that it be used for the purposes set out in the grant) determined by the Minister and published in the Gazette (in full, or by way of a general description and an indication of where the full text can be obtained).
+  (b) may also be made subject to other conditions (except a condition that it be used for the purposes set out in the grant) determined by the Minister.
 (6) A discretionary grant may be paid to a board only if the board has decided by resolution to receive the grant.
 (7) A board that receives a discretionary grant must take all reasonable steps to ensure that all conditions of the grant are complied with.
+(8) An instrument imposing conditions under subsection (5)﻿(b) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements), unless it applies only to 1 or more named boards.
+(9) If an instrument under subsection (5)﻿(b) is not secondary legislation, the Minister must give a copy of the instrument to the boards named in the instrument.

 ### 552 Minister may prescribe exemptions to mandatory condition
-(1) The Minister may, by notice in the Gazette, prescribe exemptions to the condition in section 551(5)﻿(a).
+(1) The Minister may, by notice, prescribe exemptions to the condition in section 551(5)﻿(a).
 (2) Exemptions prescribed by a notice under this section enable any board, or class or classes of boards, specified in the notice to which a discretionary grant is made, or is to be made, to seek or receive any solicited voluntary payment from parents for any student activity or student activities specified in the notice.
+(3) An exemption under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements), unless it applies only to 1 or more named boards.
+(4) If an exemption is not secondary legislation, the Minister must give a copy of the exemption to the boards named in the notice.

 ### 553 Application of Legislation Act 2012
-A notice under section 551(5)﻿(b) or 552, or both, and applying to any class or classes of boards is a disallowable instrument, but not a legislative instrument, for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.
+[Repealed]

 ### 554 Effect of non-compliance with conditions of earlier discretionary grants
 (1) In determining for the purposes of section 550 or 551 the amount of any grant, supplementary grant, or discretionary grant payable to a board in respect of a school in or for a financial year, the Minister—